 TMDSAS Letters of Recommendation

-• (Optional) One additional letter.
+- (Optional) One additional letter

 4. Activities, Meaningful Experiences, and Mini-Essays

-The TMDSAS application has a section dedicated to Activities as well as a Most Meaningful Experiences section.
+The TMDSAS application includes a section for Activities, as well as a Most Meaningful Experiences section.
 You can choose a maximum of three experiences that were the most meaningful for an additional 500 characters each.
-You have the option to outline “Future Activities” for any activity you’re planning to take part in after your application deadline.
-There are mini-essays and two additional 2500 character essays.
+New for the 2026 cycle, TMDSAS includes a short-answer question asking you to describe your current activities.

 TMDSAS Application Questions and Mini-Essays